ex0-tekk/Diabolist-VR/Readme.md

  - **32 Gigs of G-Skill 14-34 Low Latency RAM**
  - **Kingston NVMe M.2 1tb SSD**
  - **Nvidia 3090 GPU**
 #
-**The initial wabbajack setup file is 4.80 gb & the finished install folder size is 94 gb, for a total size of roughly 99 gb, it’s HIGHLY RECOMMENDED that you install this on a NVMe M.2 SSD for optimal performance, although traditional SSD *should* be fine.**

-**I FOCUSED HEAVILY ON OPTIMIZING DVR during development and testing via performance tools, mod settings, ini settings and using low DynDOLOD 3 @ 512k res with xLodGen Occlusion, most players *should* have good performance with multiple HMDs on higher-end modern PCs.**

-**Since I use a Rift S, the skyrimvr.ini / skyrimprefs.ini files will reflect that, so a few of these .ini settings need to be adjusted to suit your specific HMD.
-I will go over that and other recommended settings throughout this guide.**
-#

 ## MOD LIST FEATURES